sheel-gandhi/Stock-Analysis/README.md

 Our main purpose for refactoring the original code is to make it easy to follow and run it faster.
 Applying our VBA knowledge in the Starter code provided will help us accomplish that goal.
 The dataset, variables and the required outcomes will be the same as original code.

 Firstly, we initialized tickers and set a tickerIndex.
-Then, we initialized tickerVolume, tickerStartingPrice and tickerEndingPrice variables and form a loop to run through the dataset to collect values for our variables related to that ticker.
+Then, we initialized tickerVolume, tickerStartingPrice and tickerEndingPrice variables and formed a loop to run through the dataset to collect values for our variables related to that ticker.
 In this code, the loop will run just once hence it is expected to take shorter time than the original code.
 Below is the screen shot of the refactored code.

 ![Refactored_Code_Screenshot](https://user-images.githubusercontent.com/108366412/178903255-8266ec0f-32b8-4ec8-9087-eb05032548cd.png)